Can I Get Life Insurance for My Parents?

 Final expense insurance is often used to describe a whole life insurance policy with a small death benefit intended to cover funeral costs and end-of-life medical bills.

-Technically, the death benefit from a final expense insurance policy doesn’t have to be used for funeral expenses; the beneficiary can use it however they’d like.
+Technically, the death benefit from a final expense insurance policy doesn’t have to be used for funeral expenses.
+The beneficiary can use it however they’d like.
 But because final expense insurance is easier for people with poor health to qualify for, its premiums can be more expensive than a typical whole life policy.
-So if your parents qualify for a whole life policy, there’s no reason to get additional final expense insurance.
+If your parents qualify for a whole life policy, there’s no reason to get additional final expense insurance.

-Tax implications when purchasing life insurance for your parents
+Tax impact of purchasing life insurance for your parents

-Life insurance death benefit proceeds are typically tax-free.
+Life insurance death benefit payments are typically not taxed.

-So if you are both the policy owner and beneficiary of your parents' life insurance policy, taxes on the death benefit likely won’t be an issue; the same applies if your parents are the owner/payer of the policy and you or your family members are the beneficiaries.
-However, it’s always a good idea to talk to a financial advisor to help you understand life insurance options for your parents and how they could impact both of your financial plans.
+If you are both the policy owner and beneficiary of your parents' life insurance policy, taxes on the death benefit likely won’t be an issue.
+The same applies if your parents are the owner/payer of the policy and you or your family members are the beneficiaries.
+However, it’s always a good idea to talk to a financial advisor to help you understand life insurance options for your parents and how they could impact both theirs and your financial plans.